marcusoftnet/fizzbuzz-tcr/ReadMe.md

   return '1'
 }
 ```
-Feeling before test-run: NERVOUS!
+**Feeling before tcr-command**: NERVOUS!
 Will it run?
-Passed and commit
+**Result**: Passed and commit

 ## Second test - fail
+**Feeling before tcr-command**: Cocky!
+This will work...
+**Result**: Ah well...
-Set up the whole test.
+* Set up the whole test.
 Pretty sure of myself... failed and reverted.
-No production code changed...
+* No production code changed...
 Hence I returned a constant of `1`.
-And I even thought that `I didn't change any production code to get this to work... hmmm... this feel strange`
+*And I even thought that `I didn't change any production code to get this to work... hmmm... this feel strange`

-Lost documentation too.
+* Lost documentation too.

 ## Second test - second run
 Test: